kurttomlinson/dhtbay/README.md

 # dht-bay
 A DHT crawler, torrent indexer and search portal all in nodeJS

-IMPROVEMENTS FROM FLYERSWEB
+IMPROVEMENTS FROM FLYERSWEB BRANCH
 ---------------------------

 This is a fork with several improvements over the original repo.

 1. Slightly better documentation.
-2. When crawling the DHT multiple nodes are created.
-(Default is 100 nodes.)
+2. When crawling the DHT, multiple nodes are created.
+(Default is 10 nodes.)
 This speeds up indexing.
-3. The npm package "magnet-to-torrent" is used to find places to download .torrent files from a variety of sources instead of relying on torcache.net on staying up.
+3. The torrents are downloaded directly from the swarm instead of from torrent caching websites.
+4. Updating the number of Seeders and Leechers works much better now.

 INSTALL
 -------